Mathématique: Lantean Dream Team: Part 2

 That’s the most predictable part of this whole thing, honestly.

-Sheppard and Rush stand alone on the base of the chair platform, looking at one another, vibrating with complimentary energetic signatures.
+Sheppard and Rush stand on the base of the chair platform, looking at one another, vibrating with complimentary energetic signatures.

 “She’s still shielding us.”
 Rush’s eyes are on the periphery of the room, his head cocked, like he’s listening to something Sheppard can’t hear.